 Streaming media is booming, and the demand is growing with no limits in sight.
 A report by Cisco predicted that the video data consumption just on mobiles devices is going to see rapid boom, stating; “The next 5 years are projected to provide unabated mobile video adoption.”
 As mobile network speeds are increasing drastically the video consumption grows as well, compared to just 59% in 2017, nearly four-fifths (79%) of the world’s mobile data traffic will be video by 2022.
 The number of streaming platforms is growing and new options come availble seemingly every month.

 You might have heard about transcoding if you’re engaged with streaming media or video production, or you don’t have any clue of what this thing is and why would you ever need it anyway.
 We’re here to get you familiar with the concept and how critical it is for you to use.

 Digital storage is - in digital format and analog media needs to be converted to digital first for storing.
-The initial digital format is raw file, and for it to be distributed efficiently across a multitude of devices it needs to be compressed in the digital format compatible for all.
-This compression of video files is called encoding.
+The initial digital output format is raw file, and for it to be distributed efficiently across a multitude of devices it needs to be compressed in the digital format compatible for all.
+This video compression of files is called encoding.
 Yes, you’re right - we are here for understanding transcoding, both terms, encoding and transcoding are at times used interchangeably, though the use-case is different for both.

 The big difference between video transcoding and video encoding

-Encoding deals with converting uncompressed data to a specific format or codec and is a lossy process.
+Video Encoding deals with converting uncompressed data to a specific format or codec and is a lossy process.
 While transcoding at a higher level is taking encoded or already compressed media content and decoding (decompressing) it to an uncompressed format, and then altering the content in any way possible and recompressing it.
 For example, you are adding watermarks, graphics or logos into the video.
-Or in other words re-encoding an existing video (or ongoing stream) file from one digital encoding format to another with a different codec or settings and involves translation of all three elements of a video file.
+Or in other words re-encoding an existing video (or ongoing stream video) file from one digital video encoding format to another with a different codec or settings and involves translation of all three elements of a video file.

 Video files are large and contain a lot of data, consuming a lot of storage and bandwidth during transmission, while some files also have limitations in terms of compatibility issues with the ever-growing number of appliances consuming video content.
 To address these problems, there’s a technology known as “codecs” to compress video files, removing extraneous data from the video to reduce the size (i.e. from WMA to MP4) and resolving compatibility concerns while maintaining the high-quality content.